Notabela/Capstone-Fall-2017/README.md

 Our deliverable will be a web application, that is being managed in a separate repo.
 See below: https://github.com/Notabela/Lie_to_me

-All of our presentations and research material can be found at the link below.
-This material was previously found in our repository. https://drive.google.com/open?id=13uXmD4sRa6-V3yXvP71MtuWEeBsLyqjF
+All of our presentations and research material can be found at the link below: https://drive.google.com/open?id=13uXmD4sRa6-V3yXvP71MtuWEeBsLyqjF

 Where we will be organizing our tasks.
-You can check and see our progress here. https://trello.com/b/OrsvFPzi/deception-detection
+You can check and see our progress here: https://trello.com/b/OrsvFPzi/deception-detection